05 Oct Dear computer, thank you so much for your help

-In my previous post, I discussed the interesting phenomenon in human-computer interaction (HCI) whereby humans can sometimes be unaware that they are communicating with a computer – an automated system – rather than a person.
+In my previous post on linguistic interactions between computer-managed communications and people, I discussed the interesting phenomenon in human-computer interaction (HCI) whereby humans can sometimes be unaware that they are communicating with a computer – an automated system – rather than a person.
 As I explained, this phenomenon is clear in some of the responses we receive to our AI-driven conversations: people write long-winded messages that include irrelevant extra information, personal details, and pleasantries.
 In other words – small talk.

 This is very forgivable, of course – why should everyone know that we now have technology sophisticated enough to carry on a conversation without the involvement of a human on one side of it?
 People may be unaware of the way big companies use communications, or they may not be expecting it, or they may be unused to technology.
 All absolutely fair enough.